No Drill Storage Ideas for Renters

 Adhesive Wall Hooks

-Adhesive hooks can hold keys, towels, hats, lightweight bags, and small accessories without drilling.
+Adhesive hooks can hold keys, hats, towels, lightweight bags, cords, and small accessories without drilling.

 Doors